Long search looms for Malaysia jet, families renew protests

 If no location is found, searchers would have to use sonar to slowly and methodically map the bottom of the ocean, he said.
 "That is an incredibly long process to go through.
 It is possible, but it could take quite a while," he said.

-Among the vessels to join the search is an Australian defense force ship, the Ocean Shield, that has been fitted with a sophisticated U.S. black box locator and an underwater drone.
+Among the vessels to join the search is an Australian defence force ship, the Ocean Shield, that has been fitted with a sophisticated U.S. black box locator and an underwater drone.

 Australia, which is coordinating the search in the southern Indian Ocean, said it had established a new body to oversee the investigation and issued countries involved in the search a set of protocols to abide by should any wreckage be found.